K. G. Balakrishnan: Career

-Member of the General Council of the Gujarat National Law University.
+He was also served as the Member of the General Council of the Gujarat National Law University.

-On 8 June 2000 he was appointed a judge of the Supreme Court.
-He was sworn in as the Chief Justice of India on 14 January 2007 by then President A. P. J. Abdul Kalam.
-After his retirement on 12 May 2010, he has been serving since 7 June 2010 as the Chairman of the National Human Rights Commission.
+On 8 June 2000, he was appointed a judge of the Supreme Court.
+He was sworn in as the Chief Justice of India on 14 January 2007, by then President A. P. J. Abdul Kalam.
+He became the first Dalit judge to be appointed Chief Justice, and would remain the only Dalit to have held the position until the elevation of Bhushan Ramkrishna Gavai to the position of Chief Justice in May 2025.
+He retired on 12 May 2010, and has served as the Chairman of the National Human Rights Commission since 7 June 2010.